Case Summaries – Class Actions

 Roxanne Conlin served as Plaintiffs’ co-lead counsel in this indirect purchaser antitrust class action brought on behalf of Iowa consumers.
 We said Microsoft illegally monopolized and engaged in unreasonable restraints of trade for operating system and productivity applications software and Iowa consumers were overcharged for various Microsoft software packages, including MS-DOS, Windows, Word, Excel and Office.

-In addition, the terms of the Comes settlement will benefit Iowa's public schools.
+In addition, the terms of the Comes settlement will benefit Iowa’s public schools.
 Microsoft agreed in the settlement that they will commit half of the unclaimed proceeds in vouchers to disadvantaged K-12 schools for the purchase of software and hardware.
-To ensure implementation of the schools program, $1 million of the unclaimed proceeds will be contributed to the Iowa Department of Education to fund administration of the technology program.
+Approximately 70 million dollars has been given to Iowa schools and Iowa is the only state that included cash payments. $1 million of the unclaimed proceeds was contributed to the Iowa Department of Education to fund administration of the technology program.
 In addition, $1 million of the unclaimed proceeds was provided to the Iowa Legal Aid Society.
 On a per capita basis, the results obtained by Iowa Class Counsel are about double the settlements in every other indirect purchaser class action settlement with Microsoft.

 The case took seven years to litigate, was appealed to the Iowa Supreme Court three different times, and was one of the largest cases in Iowa history.